antvis/G6/docs/api/nodeEdge/Node.en.md

 	x: 100,
   y: 105
 }
-// Get the anchor point which is the nearest one to the point const linkPoint = node.getLinkPoint(point)
+// Get the anchor point which is nearest to the point const linkPoint = node.getLinkPoint(point)
 ```